-For more training opportunities see the council calendar here.
+For more information, see the council website here.

 Completion of this course is mandatory for at least one adult on a Pack overnighter.

 IOLS is a two day program that provides Scouter with the confidence to take youth into the outdoors.
 Specifically, this hands-on-program gives adult leaders a practical introduction to the patrol method of a scout-led-troop by teaching many of the practical outdoor skills they need to lead Scouts in the out-of-doors.
 In addition, the teaching methods, activities, and games model the variety of teaching used in effective and engaging Scouting programs.
 The skills sessions presented in IOLS closely follow the Scouts BSA Handbook, trainers can be sure new leaders are proficient in many of the basic outdoors skills through First Class rank and gain exposure to the patrol method and numerous teaching methods and learning games.

 WOODBADGE – Intensive Leadership Skills Training for Scouters